fathzer/java-check-launcher/README.md

 If the java version is not supported, the process exits with a -1 code.
 If an error occurs (for instance if settings are invalid), the process exits with a -2 code.
 If everything is ok, the arguments are passed to the application's main method.

+## How to localize the alert messages when application can't be launched?
+This library emits warnings in English.
+They are read from the `com/fathzer/launcher/Resources` [ResourceBundle]().
+If you want, for instance, add French translations, you have to add a your a `com/fathzer/launcher/Resources_fr.properties` containing those translations to your application's resources.

 ## How to compile it?
 Recent Java JDK are not able to compile anymore java 1.2 code. **You should use a Java 8 JDK**.